SoSeDiK/YAGS/README.md

 ---

 ## ⚠ Disclaimer
-Even though this script does not contain any cheats, only you are responsible for using it.
+Even though this script does not (and will not) contain any cheats, only you are responsible for using it.

+> [!CAUTION]
-**Do not spread info about you using some third-party software**, and you shall be good.
+> **Do not spread info about you using some third-party software**, and you shall be good.
 You've been warned.

 ---